What are Carbs & Fats and why do we need them?

 Because Lactose is made from two simple sugar molecules, it is known as a Disaccharide

 Carbohydrates are manipulated in the vast majority of diets and are crucial variables in the athlete’s diet due to their importance in muscle fuel stores (glycogen).
-Important to mention, though, is the fact that carbs play a role for regular daily function, too, and should not be viewed simply as something that is ONLY useful for training.
+Important to mention, though, is the fact that carbs play a role in regular daily function, too, and should not be viewed simply as something that is ONLY useful for training.
 Consuming carbs away from a training session is not a bad thing by any means.

 This is actually different to what a lot of fitness industry personalities and media sources are saying lately, with carbohydrates being blamed for fat gain and diabetes – well I am here to tell you that this is false and you CAN be in perfect health and great shape whilst still eating bread and pasta.
 So where did the myth come from?